Inbibo/adonisfx_docs/docs/maya/tools.md

     </figure>

   - **Tendons**
-    1. It is recommended to paint values of 1.0 wherever the tendon tissue is and values of 0.0 in the rest of the mesh.
+    - It is recommended to paint values of 1.0 wherever the tendon tissue is and values of 0.0 in the rest of the mesh.
-    2. This painting will internally trigger an automatic estimation of fibers direction which can be displayed using the debug functionalities of the deformer.
+    - This painting will internally trigger an automatic estimation of fibers direction which can be displayed using the debug functionalities of the deformer.
   - **Fibers**
-    1. When selecting the fibers attribute, the fibers debugger will automatically get enabled, displaying the muscle fibers.
+    - When selecting the fibers attribute, the fibers debugger will automatically get enabled, displaying the muscle fibers.
-    2. The initial direction displayed will be the one estimated by tendon weights.
+    - The initial direction displayed will be the one estimated by tendon weights.
-    3. To modify the fibers direction, comb the fibers towards the desired direction.
+    - To modify the fibers direction, comb the fibers towards the desired direction.
-    4. For better precision adjust the set direction using the *Smooth* brush.
+    - For better precision adjust the set direction using the *Smooth* brush.
-    5. To get all fibers more tightly aligned in a homogeneous way, press the flood button while having the *Smooth* brush selected.
+    - To get all fibers more tightly aligned in a homogeneous way, press the flood button while having the *Smooth* brush selected.
   - **Stretching and Compression Resistance**
-    1. Stretching resistance is set to 1.0 by default.
+    - Stretching resistance is set to 1.0 by default.
 With this value, the solver will apply the corrections to the edges needed to keep the lengths at rest.
 Set values lower than 1.0 to linearly reduce the amount of correction applied by the solver when the edges get stretched.
-    2. Compression resistance is set to 1.0 by default.
+    - Compression resistance is set to 1.0 by default.
 With this value, the solver will apply the corrections to the edges needed to keep the lengths at rest.
 Set values lower than 1.0 to linearly reduce the amount of correction applied by the solver when the edges get compressed.
   - **Global Damping**
-    1. By default, this map is set to 1.0.
+    - By default, this map is set to 1.0.
-    2. This value is scaled by the *Global Damping Multiplier* during simulation to control the amount of damping the solver will apply at each vertex.
+    - This value is scaled by the *Global Damping Multiplier* during simulation to control the amount of damping the solver will apply at each vertex.
 <!-- Note for later to update this information once the Global Damping attribute is added-->
   - **Slide on Segment Constraints**
-    1. Slide on Segment Constraints operate similarly to attachment constraints, as they are both multi-influence attributes.
+    - Slide on Segment Constraints operate similarly to attachment constraints, as they are both multi-influence attributes.
-    2. The entries in the list widget correspond in this case to the segments added to the constraint, with the name of the segment being "*root_transform* - *tip_transform*".
+    - The entries in the list widget correspond in this case to the segments added to the constraint, with the name of the segment being "*root_transform* - *tip_transform*".
-    2. Select the desired segment to paint from the list widget and paint the weight values.
+    - Select the desired segment to paint from the list widget and paint the weight values.
-    4. When selecting a segment in the list the two scene objects that form the root and tip of the segment will get selected as well, facilitating their identification.
+    - When selecting a segment in the list the two scene objects that form the root and tip of the segment will get selected as well, facilitating their identification.
-    5. If more than one segment was added to the system, then the paint tool will normalize the weights automatically after a stroke has been completed, meaning that the addition of all slide on segment constraint weights in a vertex will always add up to a maximum value of 1.0.
+    - If more than one segment was added to the system, then the paint tool will normalize the weights automatically after a stroke has been completed, meaning that the addition of all slide on segment constraint weights in a vertex will always add up to a maximum value of 1.0.

     <figure>
       <img src="images/paint_tool_sos_attribute.png">
       <figcaption><b>Figure 9</b>: AdonisFX Paint Tool listing multiple segments.</figcaption>
     </figure>

-To find a more precise example for setting up this deformer refer to the documentation page [AdnMuscle](muscle.md).

 #### Paint Tool on AdnSkin